Spider Stories That’ll Stick With You

 Catherine Scott is an arachnologist and PhD student at the University of Toronto in Toronto, Canada.

-Lauren Esposito is Curator of Arachnology at the California Academy of Sciences in San Francisco, California, and is founder of 500 Queer Scientists.
+Lauren Esposito is curator of arachnology at the California Academy of Sciences in San Francisco, California, and is founder of 500 Queer Scientists.

 [MUSIC PLAYING] IRA FLATOW: When you encounter the first spooky spider this Halloween evening, I’m hoping you will have a better appreciation for the eight-legged among us, because no matter what spider scare someone has for you, it can’t compete with the real thing.
 Let’s take the spider’s web first.

 Not all spiders advertise their traps.
 Some of the cowboys of the arachnid world, they actually wait for moths to fly by and sling a sticky yo-yo at them, catching their prey midair.
 Others actually fish for their prey.